Indiana Guardianship Attorneys

 • Power of Attorney: Allows a competent individual (the principal) to appoint an attorney-in-fact to make specific decisions or manage certain affairs on their behalf.
 The principal retains decision-making capacity and can revoke the POA at any time.

-• Guardianship: Initiated via a petition filed in court by an interested party, such as a family member or a concerned individual, who believes that someone is incapacitated and in need of a guardian.
+• Guardianship: Initiated via a petition filed in court by an interested party, such as a family member or a concerned individual, who believes someone is incapacitated and needs a guardian.
 The court determines whether guardianship is necessary.

 • Power of Attorney: Initiated by the principal, who creates the document voluntarily while they are of sound mind.
 The principal chooses their agent and specifies the powers granted in the POA.

 • Guardianship: Typically has broad decision-making authority over the ward's personal, medical, and financial affairs.
-The extent of authority is determined by the court and may be limited based on the ward's specific needs.
+The court determines the extent of authority and may be limited based on the ward's specific needs.

 • Power of Attorney: The agent's authority under a POA is limited to what is explicitly granted in the document.

-• Guardianship: Continues until the court determines that it is no longer necessary, often due to the ward's recovery or improvement in capacity, or in the event of the ward's death.
+• Guardianship: Continues until the court determines that it is no longer necessary, often due to the ward's recovery, capacity improvement, or the event of the ward's death.

-• Power of Attorney: Can be set to expire on a specific date, upon the occurrence of a certain event, or when the principal revokes it.
+• Power of Attorney: This can be set to expire on a specific date, upon the occurrence of a particular event, or when the principal revokes it.
 It can also be durable, meaning it remains in effect even if the principal becomes incapacitated.

-• Guardianship: Can only be terminated or modified by a court order.
+• Guardianship: This can only be terminated or modified by a court order.
 The ward or interested parties may petition the court for changes.

-• Power of Attorney: The principal can revoke a POA at any time as long as they are of sound mind.
-It can also be revoked upon the occurrence of a specified event or date mentioned in the document.
+• Power of Attorney: The principal can revoke a POA at any time if they are of sound mind.
+It can also be revoked upon a specified event or date mentioned in the document.

-It's important to note that both guardianship and power of attorney are legal processes designed to protect the interests of individuals who may be unable to make decisions for themselves.
+It's important to note that guardianship and power of attorney are legal processes designed to protect the interests of individuals who cannot make decisions for themselves.
 The choice between the two depends on the specific circumstances and the individual's capacity to make decisions at the time of consideration.
-Consulting with a skilled Indiana guardianship lawyer at Rice & Rice is advisable to determine the most appropriate course of action.

 Ensure that the best interests of your loved one are protected.
 Speak with a Valparaiso guardianship attorney at Rice & Rice -- serving families in Indiana since 1972.